ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 - Modify also the initialise_monitor_handles function by adding the following code in the syscalls.c, refer to [Link](http://www.openstm32.org/forumthread1055)

 ## :partly_sunny: Measure Temperature
-- Get the ADC value using the HAL library
+- Get the ADC value sense from sensor via microcontroller using the HAL library

 Calculate temperature from adc value